-These situations should be reported to the agency consultant for MOPERM as claims when the party involved has indicated they expect payment for their damages.
-IT IS ESSENTIAL THAT ALL CLAIMS BE REPORTED TO THE AGENCY CONSULTANT FOR THE MOPERM OFFICE PROMPTLY.
-THE COMPLIANCE MANAGER SHALL NOT WAIT TO SUBMIT THE CLAIM UNTIL THE POLICE REPORT AND/OR ESTIMATES ARE OBTAINED.
+These situations should be reported to the MOPERM office as claims when the party involved has indicated they expect payment for their damages.
+IT IS ESSENTIAL THAT ALL CLAIMS BE REPORTED TO THE MOPERM OFFICE PROMPTLY.
+THE COMPLIANCE MANAGER SHALL NOT WAIT TO SUBMIT THE CLAIM UNTIL THE

+POLICE REPORT AND/OR ESTIMATES ARE OBTAINED.
 These can be mailed or faxed under separate cover.